eellpp/pubScratchpad/Tech/programming/Git/git_temp_checkpoint_commit.md

    ```

   if you don't know the base-commit
-  - Use >> `git log -n 10` to see last 10 commits .
+  - Use >> `git log --oneline -n 10` to see last 10 commits .
 And then pick the base commit
   - Use >> `git merge-base <current-branch> master` .
 This will show the commit from which branch diverged.

 3. **Squash or Edit Commits**: